-If you have graduated from an acupuncture course in the past five years, then I invite you to join a new group to help you build your acupuncture practice.
+If you have graduated from an acupuncture course in the past five years, or you’re new to personal development or business coaching, then I invite you to join a new group to help you build your acupuncture practice.
 Most of the training I provide is high level post-graduate training, however I am increasingly aware of the need for support for new graduates in both clinical and business skills.

 Do you feel like you are in a ‘sink or swim’ situation?